 And dogs and cats and assorted individuals who depended on me to get out of bed and put my feet on the floor and drink loads of coffee to wipe the bleariness from my eyes and face each day earlier than I ever imagined possible.
 Understandably, it took me a while to adjust.
 It took me a while to figure out that the sun was my friend and chirping birds are just nature’s way of telling you the day has started and that hitting the snooze button can be a little overrated.

-So here’s my five best tips to get the most out of all those hours I never knew existed before noon.
+Here’s my morning routine (including the one thing I do that’s changed my entire day) and my five best tips to get the most out of all those hours I never knew existed before noon.

-1. Get out of bed
+1. Start your morning routine by getting out of bed

 But it’s true.